toji/toji.dev/webgpu-best-practices/device-loss.md

 Despite this, it should be good enough for most testing, and there's a possibility that we might add a feature to force an actual device loss for testing, [like we have for WebGL](https://registry.khronos.org/webgl/extensions/WEBGL_lose_context/).
 No guarantees or timelines have been given for such a feature, though.

+### Chrome specific testing

 In Chrome a more manual way to test a more realistic device loss is to open up a separate tab from your WebGPU page and navigate to "about:gpucrash".
 This will kill the entire GPU process and bring it back up again, losing any WebGPU (and WebGL!) devices in the process.

-Please note that this is subject to the "three strikes" rule mentioned above!
-If you crash this way three times any origins that open at the time will lose the ability to create new devices/contexts until the browser is restarted.
+Please note that crashing the GPU process, either intentionally or via some driver/system bug, triggers some rules limiting whether or not you'll be able to get a new WebGPU adapters (or WebGL contexts, for that matter):

+ - The first time the GPU process crashes you should be able to get a new adapter/device.
+ - If the GPU process crashes a second time within two minutes of the first crash, your page won't be able to get a new adapter.
+This limit is reset if the page is refreshed.
+ - If the GPU process crashes three times within two minutes then _all pages_ will be blocked from getting new adapters/devices.
+The only way to reset this limit is to wait for two minutes or restart the browser.
+ - There's a platform-specific crash frequency (something like 3-6 times within 5 minutes) beyond which the GPU process stops trying to come back at all.
+Once that limit is hit then the ONLY way to request new WebGPU adapters is to restart the browser.

+These limits can be avoided by starting the browser with the command line arguments `--disable-domain-blocking-for-3d-apis --disable-gpu-process-crash-limit`, at which point you can crash the GPU process with reckless abandon!